TACC/Core-CMS-Custom/README.md

     # To use default "Username" and skip "Email address", press Enter at both prompts.
     # At "Password" prompts, you may use an insecure easy-to-remember password.
     python manage.py collectstatic --no-input
+    # If the project has no static assets,
+    # (and you have not set up other projects)
-    # If the project has no static assets, then expect output of "0 static files […]"
+    # then expect output of "0 static files […]"
     ```

 3. Django CMS: